 Lateral cervical puncture involves the placement of a spinal needle into the C1-C2 interspace, posterior and inferior to the vertebral artery.
 The vertebral artery ascends through the foramina in the transverse processes of the cervical vertebrae beginning at the sixth cervical vertebra.
 It winds behind the lateral mass of the atlas (C1) to enter the skull through the foramen magnum (Figure 145-1).
 Inserting the needle 1 cm inferior to the tip of the mastoid process and 1 cm posterior from that point will avoid puncturing the vertebral artery (Figure 145-2).

 The course of the vertebral artery at the level of C1-C2.
 A. Posterior view.
 B. Lateral view.

 Anatomic landmarks for the lateral cervical puncture.
 The site for insertion of the needle is represented by an ⊗.

 The spinal canal is formed by sequential vertebral foramina and is triangular in shape.
 Its lateral width is greater than the anteroposterior width.
 The spinal canal is more spacious in the upper cervical spine, allowing for safe placement of a needle into the C1-C2 interspace.
 The sagittal diameter of the spinal canal is approximately 23 mm at C1 and 20 mm at C2.
 The cross-sectional area of the cervical spinal canal is greatest at C2 and progressively decreases.
 It is smallest at the level of C7.
 The vertebral canal is narrower in women than in men.
-The spinal canal at the level of C1-C2 can be divided into ...
+The spinal canal at the level of C1-C2 can be divided into three parts. ...